 Your final set of regulations of how much alcohol you can bring with you, comes by way of import laws set by the country you are entering.
-Many people confuse duty-free limits with absolute limits on bringing in alcohol into a given country.
+Many people confuse duty-free limits with overall limits on bringing in alcohol into a given country.
 In general, most countries permit you to bring in alcohol over the duty-free limit, but you may (or may not) have to pay the associated duties and taxes, depending on how strict the country and its customs officers are.
-Duty-free and absolute limits vary by country and even individual State or Province within countries like Canada and the US.
+Duty-free and overall limits vary by country and even individual state or province within countries like Canada and the US.

 Each country typically has a duty-free alcohol allowance, where the alcohol is not subject to any duties, tariffs, or taxes, and allows an additional quantity which is subject to duty and taxes.
 Please note that this duty and taxes may, but often is not actually collected.

-Although the language on the U.S Customs and Border Protection website doesn't at first glance make this 100% clear (See: U.S Customs and Border Protection - Bringing alcohol, including homemade wine to the U.S. for personal use), the United States has a very friendly laws towards bringing in wine for personal use if it's accompanied by the owner (this includes very low per bottle duties and taxes, which customs agents often don't bother to even collect).
+Although the language on the U.S Customs and Border Protection website doesn't at first glance make this 100% clear, the United States has a very friendly laws towards bringing in wine for personal use if it's accompanied by the owner (this includes very low per bottle duties and taxes, which customs agents often don't bother to even collect).

-"Declare the alcohol you are transporting on your customs form and pay the appropriate duty to the customs officer, typically around $1 to $2 for wine and beer, while the amount for spirits varies by type, as of publication."
-USA TODAY Travel Tips: Packing Alcohol in Luggage & Customs
+"Declare the alcohol you are transporting on your customs form and pay the appropriate duty to the customs officer, typically around $1 to $2 for wine and beer, while the amount for spirits varies by type, as of publication".

 "The duties range on Liquor depending on the country of origin and alcohol content.
 However, even after paying the duty your savings are still substantial.

 Here are a few Examples of how inexpensive the duties are at US Customs: